AdguardTeam/KnowledgeBase/docs/guides/create-dns-stamp.md

 # How to Create Your Own DNS Stamp for Secure DNS

-In this guide, you'll learn how to create your own DNS stamp for Secure DNS.
+This guide will help you learn how to create your own DNS stamp for Secure DNS.
 Secure DNS is a service that enhances your internet security and privacy by encrypting your DNS queries.
 This prevents the possibility of your queries being intercepted or manipulated by malicious actors.

+By creating and using your own DNS stamp, you're taking an important step towards a more secure and private internet experience.
+This guide should equip you with the knowledge you need to generate your own DNS stamp confidently, whether for use in AdGuard, AdGuard VPN, or any other application that supports DNS stamps.

 ## Introduction to DNS Stamps

 DNS Stamps are short strings that include all the information needed to connect to a secure DNS server.
 They simplify the process of setting up Secure DNS as the user does not need to manually enter all this data.

+DNS stamps allow you to customize secure DNS settings beyond the usual URLs.
+In particular, they allow you to specify hard-coded server addresses, use certificate hashing, and so on.
+These features make DNS stamps a more robust and versatile option for configuring secure DNS settings.

 ## Choosing the Protocol

-Types of secure DNS include DNS-over-HTTPS (DoH), DNS-over-QUIC (DoQ), and DNS-over-TLS (DoT).
-You need to choose one of these protocols based on your preferences and usage conditions.
+Types of secure DNS include DNS-over-HTTPS (DoH), DNS-over-QUIC (DoQ), and DNS-over-TLS (DoT) and others, and we will be looking at these three since they are the only ones that allow you to set the hash of the server's public certificate.
+Choosing one of these protocols depends on your preferences and usage conditions.

 ## Creating a DNS Stamp